Electric Vehicle Fleet and Charging Infrastructure Planning: Achieving Optimal Performance

 \subsubsection{Vehicles' Busy Times}

-In the power-of-$d$ vehicles dispatch algorithm, an EV is dispatched to a charger right after finishing a trip.
-Hence, for each customer served, the corresponding EV is busy for the length of the pickup time, travel time, and the drive to the charger time.
-In turn, we approximate $T_{DC}(t)$ by
+In the Power-of-$d$ vehicles dispatch algorithm, an EV is dispatched to a charger right after finishing a trip.
+Hence, for each customer served, the corresponding EV is busy for the length of the drive-to-charger time, the pickup time, and the travel time.

 Since there are $m$ chargers and a total of $\cc(t)$ vehicles charging, $m-\cc(t)$ chargers are available.
+We approximate $T_{DC}(t)$ by

-Thus, the expression above represents the average distance to the closest charger, assuming that the empty chargers are distributed uniformly in space.
+The expression above is proportional to the average distance to the closest charger, assuming that there are many empty chargers uniformly distributed in space.